-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

 Number of classes (lecture/practice/lab) 3/ 1 /0 hours/week

-Course credit 5 credits
+ECTS credit value 5 credits

 Final evaluation Exam

 Responsible lecturer Dr. Kolev Kraszimir

 The course offers a concise overview of the dynamic metabolic networks in the cell focusing on the general principles of enzyme kinetics, structure, and control of metabolic pathways.
-Aspects are essential for future specialists in Biotechnology are emphasized: modern biochemical techniques in the characterization of intermolecular interactions and enzyme action, and in silico modelling of biochemical processes and systems.
-Medical orientation is implemented with a discussion of the molecular basis of selected diseases with major public health impact (cardiovascular, neurodegenerative diseases) focusing on the molecular targets of therapy.
+Aspects essential for future specialists in Biotechnology are emphasized: modern biochemical techniques in the characterization of intermolecular interactions and enzyme action and in silico modelling of biochemical processes and systems.
+Medical orientation is implemented with a discussion of the molecular basis of selected diseases with major public health impacts (cardiovascular, neurodegenerative diseases) focusing on the molecular targets of therapy.
 Students participate in formal lectures, tutorials, and computer-simulated practical lessons.